-Based on the project area, an example design has been developed by the company with the maximum number of wind turbines allowed, see Figure 6.
-An example turbine is used for the example design of the wind farm and calculations, the dimensions of which can be seen in Table 4, chapter 3.2.1.
-The example design is only to be seen as an idea of how the planned wind farm may look.
+Based on the project area, an example design has been developed by the company with the maximum number of wind turbines allowed.
+In the three different example wind farm designs and calculations, an example turbine is used, the dimensions of which can be seen in Table 4, Chapter 3.2.1.
+The example design i shown in the consultation stage is only to be seen as an idea of how the planned wind farm may look.
 The final design of the wind farm in terms of wind turbines, positions, rotor size and total height will be determined at a later stage.